The Faculty Research Award

 Roger has >300 peer-reviewed publications, four patents and >400 abstracts presented at scientific meetings, attracting >10800 citations and achieving an h-index of 60.

 Furthermore, Roger has received >$35 million in research funding since 2010 (in collaboration with other researchers) supported by the pharmaceutical industry, the National Health and Medical Research Council (NH&MRC) and the Australian Research Council (ARC).
-Roger is currently a Chief Investigator (CI) an NH&MRC Program Grant (for funding in 2013-2018).
+Roger is currently a Chief Investigator (CI) on an NH&MRC Program Grant (for funding in 2013-2018).

 2017 Patrick Sexton